andkerr/map-colouring/README.md

 more descriptive edge list that uses non-integer labels for each vertex, run `processing.py`, which will convert your list to integers-only format and pass it to the colouring routine.

+NOTE: This routine only works with connected graphs right now.